medialab/xan/docs/cmd/cat.md

 data given are used.
 Headers in subsequent inputs are ignored.
 (This behavior can be disabled with --no-headers.)

+When concatenating a large number of CSV files exceeding your shell's command argument limit, prefer using the --input flag to read the list of file paths from a CSV file.
+The file must contain paths in a column given to the command through the <column> argument, while the file itself must be given using the --input flag.

+Example using the --input flag:

+    $ xan cat rows --input filepaths.csv path > concatenated.csv

+Feeding stdin ("-") to the --input flag (typically using `xan glob`):

+    $ xan glob '**/*.csv' | xan cat rows --input - path

 Usage:
     xan cat rows <column> --input <input> [options] xan cat rows    [options] [<inputs>...]